DSCI-310/DSCI-310-Group-1/README.md

 The analysis can be run using the makefile with the command `make all` in the root directory.
 This requires you to have GNU Make installed.
 A link to the GNU Make website can be found here: https://www.gnu.org/software/make/

+If you are getting an error, please run make clean first, before runnning make all.

 ### Running the tests

 To run the tests, please go to the root folder of the project and use the command `pytest`